 I believe it can often be useful to ask yourself about a problem or issue - "do I think it is mainly caused by internal or by external factors"?
 External factors include the context, other people, and our relationships with them, the environment, the material world, experiences and our learnings from them, and (realistic) perceptions.
 Internal factors are our constitution and innate build-up, including innate drives and behavioural systems, our intrapsychic or inner world, and fantasies about others or about the outside world.
 Note that the distinction is subtle, and often a deeper analysis connects the two or shows that they can be seen as different perspectives of one whole.

-To give an example, think about the situation of someone who has difficulties in her main intimate relationship.
-Does she deal with the problem by ending the relationship, or by (trying to) change her partner (external change)?
-Or by working on herself, acquiring better communication skills, adjusting her attitudes, values, what she is prepared to put up with (internal change)?
+To give an example, think about the situation of someone who has difficulties in their main intimate relationship.
+Do they deal with the problem by ending this relationship, or by (trying to) change their partner (external change)?
+Or by working on themselves, acquiring better communication skills, adjusting their attitudes, values, what they are prepared to put up with (internal change)?

 I have extensively trained in attachment theory.
 It has substantially influenced my thinking and my way of working.